ericsibored/TrackerPathing/README.md

 # TrackerPathing
-This repo contains a web app which displays a map using the Marker and Polyline feature to visualize GPS tracker coordinates.
+This repo contains a prototype web app which displays a map using the Marker and Polyline feature to visualize GPS tracker coordinates.
 Code is heavily adapted from Google Maps API guides.
 It also includes a quick Java program to convert large amounts of GPS coordinates to the appropriate formatting for pasting into the web app.

-To use, simply insert your personal API key from Google Maps within the code and replace the existing GPS coordinate information with your own.
+To use: simply insert your personal API key from Google Maps within the code and replace the existing GPS coordinate information with your own.
 To make this easier, I've included a Java program will reformat coordinate information from the below format (typical output from asset trackers), to one which is understood by the web app.

 See below for more information.